airbnb/javascript/README.md

 ## Variables

   <a name="variables--const"></a><a name="13.1"></a>
-  - [13.1](#variables--const) Always use `const` to declare variables.
+  - [13.1](#variables--const) Always use `const`, `var` or `let` to declare variables.
 Not doing so will result in global variables.
 We want to avoid polluting the global namespace.
 Captain Planet warned us of that.

     ```javascript
     // bad